aiidateam/aiida-core/docs/source/installation.rst

 In Summary, installing AiiDA might interfere with installed python packages, installing other packages might interfere with AiiDA.
 Since your scientific data is important to you and to us, we *strongly* recommend isolating AiiDA in a virtual environment.

+For a single purpose machine, only meant to run AiiDA and nothing else, you may at your own risk simply leaving away the steps to setup and activate the virtual environment.
+You may want to install AiiDA and it's dependencies with the --user flag to avoid having to use sudo in that case.

 Quickstart (new users)
 ++++++++++++++++++++++